Stevie-Goodman/chess/CONTRIBUTING.md

  * Whilst it may be tempting to write concise and elegant code, please keep code simple and legible.
 This makes code easier to interpret for team members with less experience.

 ## Research
- * When performing research, document your findings in the wiki.
+ * When performing research, document your findings in a new discussion in the research category.
- * Research should be located in a new "Research" H2 in the relevant feature's wiki page.

 ## Issues
  * Issues should be appropriately tagged, titled and given a comprehensive description.
 There are issue templates for you to employ.